Zualemo-xo/Programs_Repo/README.md

 # Instructions:

-1.Create a new folder for the respective programming language if non existent.
+1. Create a new folder for the respective programming language if non existent.
 <br><br>

-2.Fork and add in your programs.
+2. Fork and add in your programs.
 <br><br>
-3.Assignment to issue not necessary, issue mentions and Pull requests (with a message on the added programs) directly welcome!
+3. Assignment to issue not necessary, issue mentions and Pull requests (with a message on the added programs) directly welcome!
 <br><br>

 ## General Rules: